WarChildAlliance/assessment-tool/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7.

+## Google Text-To-Speech API key

+It is important to edit the API_KEY attributes in your environment files and to add your own API KEY for the functionnality to work correctly.

 ## Development server

 a) Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.